UB-612 Vaccine Description

 February 2, 2021 - Dallas-based COVAXX announced that the Taiwan Ministry of Health and Welfare, on January 29, 2021, granted conditional approval to begin Phase 2 trials of UB-612, its vaccine candidate, to address the pandemic caused by SARS-CoV-2.
 COVAXX is developing the world's first multitope peptide-based vaccine against COVID-19, using its high precision, commercially proven, and scalable vaccine platform.

 January 8, 2021 - COVAXX announced that the company had initiated preclinical work on a second vaccine candidate to address the latest mutations of the SARS-CoV-2 responsible for COVID-19, specifically the South African mutation.
 The South African variant is named 501Y.V2 because it contains the same mutation, N501Y, from the UK variant.
 There is no clear evidence that both variants are associated with more severe disease or worse outcomes.

 December 24, 2020 - COVAXX announced an exclusive agreement with Aurobindo Pharma to expand its global development and commercialization of UB-612 to India and the United Nations Children's Fund (UNICEF) agency.
 Under the signed license agreement, Aurobindo Pharma has obtained exclusive rights to commercialize in India and UNICEF and non-exclusive rights in other select emerging and developing markets.
-COVAXX will supply the bulk product, and Aurobindo will manufacture the finished doses at its facilities in Hyderabad, India.
+In addition, COVAXX will supply the bulk product, and Aurobindo will manufacture the finished doses at its facilities in Hyderabad, India.